Rackla Metals (CVE:RAK) Trading Down 25% – Time to Sell?

-Rackla Metals Inc. (CVE:RAK – Get Free Report)’s share price was down 25% during trading on Thursday .
-The company traded as low as C$0.09 and last traded at C$0.09.
-Approximately 2,652,712 shares changed hands during mid-day trading, an increase of 274% from the average daily volume of 708,472 shares.
+Rackla Metals Inc. (CVE:RAK – Get Free Report) shares traded down 25% during mid-day trading on Thursday .
+The stock traded as low as C$0.09 and last traded at C$0.09.
+2,652,712 shares traded hands during trading, an increase of 274% from the average session volume of 708,472 shares.
 The stock had previously closed at C$0.12.

 Rackla Metals Trading Down 25.0%